 The MAC Store Security

 Security Audio from the Computer Store (now The MAC Store) A classic example of the value of Sonitrol Pacific's exclusive audio detection and verification: the first part of the recording captures the perpetrators who had scaled an adjoining wall from a neighboring business to gain entry as they discuss their get away plans and then leave the premise.
 The second part is the police discussing the incident with our client.
 Note the comments "I love Sonitrol" and "It's so nice to catch these guys" made by the officer!

 More Church Security

-Security Audio from the Little White Church on the Hill Break-in pril 25, 2009, members of the Stanwood Police Department and the Snohomish County Sheriff's Department took five suspects into custody after Sonitrol Pacific's audio security heard noises indicating an attempted break-in in progress.
+Security Audio from the Little White Church on the Hill Break-in.
+Members of the Stanwood Police Department and the Snohomish County Sheriff's Department took five suspects into custody after Sonitrol Pacific's operators heard noises indicating an attempted break-in in progress.
 The suspects actually broke into an area of the church that isn't secured by Sonitrol Pacific, but the audio sensors detected them anyway.
 At the end of the clip, you'll hear one officer say, "Sonitrol is the alarm system we like."
 And a second officer respond, "Yeah, this is the best alarm system money can buy."